Turbo Takeaways

 If you don’t think a VA construction loan is right for you, there are a few other alternatives to consider:

-- One option is to get a traditional construction loan from a lender and then refinance it to a VA home loan once construction is completed.
+• One possible solution is to get a traditional construction loan from a lender and then refinance it to a VA home loan once construction is completed.

-- Look for other options like Federal Housing Administration (FHA) Loans.
+• Seek other options, like Federal Housing Administration (FHA) Loans.
 Many of these loans don’t require a very high credit score or down payment, but you’ll typically have to pay private mortgage insurance.

 Check To See if You Qualify for a VA Construction Loan